A month has gone by since the last earnings report for Travelers (TRV). Shares have lost about 5.7% in that time frame, underperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

-It turns out, estimates review have trended downward during the past month.
-The consensus estimate has shifted -11.55% due to these changes.
+It turns out, fresh estimates flatlined during the past month.
+The consensus estimate has shifted 8.16% due to these changes.

-Currently, Travelers has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Travelers has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Travelers has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Travelers has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report